-1.14 "FPSC" shall mean Florida Public Service Commission, or its successor.
+1.21 "FPSC" shall mean Florida Public Service Commission, or its successor.

-1.15 “Generation Interconnection Construction Schedule” shall mean the schedule set forth in Apendix H for the construction and testing of the Cutomer’s Interconnection Facilities and FPL’s Interconnection Facilities.
+1.22 “Generation Interconnection Construction Schedule” shall mean the schedule set forth in Apendix H for the construction and testing of FPL’s Interconnection Facilities.

-1.16 "Generation Interconnection Costs" shall mean all direct or indirect costs (including Taxes and the gross up for Taxes) of designing, engineering, constructing, testing, owning, operating and maintaining FPL's Interconnection Facilities, including all reasonable direct or indirect costs (including Taxes and the gross up for Taxes) related to or resulting from the interconnection of the Facility.
+1.23 "Generation Interconnection Costs" shall mean all direct costs (including Taxes and the gross up for Taxes) of designing, engineering, constructing, testing, owning, operating and maintaining FPL's Interconnection Facilities, including all reasonable direct costs (including Taxes and the gross up for Taxes) related to or resulting from the interconnection of the Facility.

-1.17 "Generation Interconnection Service" or "GIS" shall mean the services provided by FPL to interconnect the Facility with the FPL Transmission System pursuant to the terms of this Agreement.
+1.24 "Generation Interconnection Service" or "GIS" shall mean the services provided by FPL to interconnect the Facility with the FPL Transmission System pursuant to the terms of this Agreement.

+1.25 “Generator Terminal” shall mean the insulated electrical bus bar connection device protruding from the generator casing from which electric power is taken and delivered to the local electrical system.

-1.18 "Good Utility Practice" shall mean any of the practices, methods and acts engaged in or approved by a significant proportion of the electric utility industry during the relevant time period, or any of the practices, methods and acts which, in the exercise of reasonable judgment in light of the facts known at the time the decision was made, could have been expected to accomplish the desired result at the lowest reasonable cost consistent with reliability, safety and expedition.
+1.26 "Good Utility Practice" shall mean any of the practices, methods and acts accepted, approved or followed by a significant proportion of the electric utility industry during the relevant time periodwhich, in the exercise of reasonable judgment in light of the facts known at the time the decision was made, could have been expected to accomplish the desired result at the lowest reasonable cost consistent with reliability, safety and expedition.
 Good Utility Practice is not intended to be limited to the optimum practice, method or act to the exclusion of all others, but rather to be a spectrum of acceptable practices, methods or acts.

-1.19 "Governmental Authority” or “Governmental Authorities" shall mean any federal, state, local or municipal body or agency having jurisdiction over a Party.
+1.27 "Governmental Authority” or “Governmental Authorities" shall mean any federal, state, local or municipal body or agency having jurisdiction over a Party.

-1.20 "Hazardous Substances" shall mean any chemicals, materials or substances defined as or included in the definition of "hazardous substances", "hazardous wastes", "hazardous materials", "hazardous constituents", "restricted hazardous materials", "extremely hazardous substances", "toxic substances", "contaminants", "pollutants", "toxic pollutants" or words of similar meaning and regulatory effect under any applicable Environmental Law, or any other chemical, material or substance, exposure to which is prohibited, limited or regulated by any applicable Environmental Law.
+1.28 "Hazardous Substances" shall mean any chemicals, materials or substances defined as or included in the definition of "hazardous substances", "hazardous wastes", "hazardous materials", "hazardous constituents", "restricted hazardous materials", "extremely hazardous substances", "toxic substances", "contaminants", "pollutants", "toxic pollutants" or other similar classification as defined in or under any applicable Environmental Law, or any other chemical, material or substance, exposure to which is prohibited, limited or regulated by any applicable Environmental Law.

-1.21 "In-Service Date" shall be the date, as reflected in Appendix H, that FPL's Interconnection Facilities will be ready to connect to the Customer’s Interconnection Facilities.
+1.29 "In-Service Date" shall be the date, that FPL's Interconnection Facilities are ready to connect to Customer’s Interconnection Facilities and one or more Units are ready for back feed.

+1.31 “Interconnection Facilities” shall mean Customers Interconnection Facilities or FPL’s Interconnection Facilities, as the context requires.

-1.22 "Joint Use Facilities" shall mean facilities and equipment which are identified as Joint Use Facilities in Appendix D hereto should follow all references and Appendices, as it may be amended from time to time, which are owned by either FPL or the Customer and are or may be operated jointly by FPL and the Customer.
+1.30 "Joint Use Facilities" shall mean facilities and equipment which are identified as Joint Use Facilities in Appendix D hereto, as it may be amended from time to time, which are owned by either FPL or the Customer and are or may be operated jointly by FPL and the Customer.

-1.23 "kV" shall mean kilovolt.
+1.31 "kV" shall mean kilovolt.

-1.24 "kWh" shall mean kilowatt-hour.
+1.32 "kWh" shall mean kilowatt-hour.

+1.33 “Lenders” shall mean (1) any person that, from time to time, enters into loans, provides financing, refinancing or otherwise participates in financing structures, including, but not limited to, structures related to leasing arrangements and project financing in respect of the Facilities, (2) the holders of indebtedness evidencing any such loans, or (3) any person acting on behalf of such lender(s) to whom any lender’s rights under such loans have been transferred, any trustee on behalf of any such lenders, and any person subrogated to the rights of such lenders